Efficient High-Dimensional Entangled State Analyzer with Linear Optics: Supplemental Material

-Here, we derive the general projections performed by our ESA scheme in arbitrary even dimension $d$.
-We use the same notation of $a_{j,k}$ and $y_j$ and $z_j$ as in the main text (see Eq.~(\ref{eq:2}) and below).
+Here, we derive the general projections performed by our ESA scheme in arbitrary even dimension $d$ as shown in Fig.~\ref{fig:figure1}.
+We use the same notation of $a_{j,k}$ and $y_j$ and $z_j$ as in the main text (see Eq.~\eqref{eq:2} and below).
+The general form of the four-dimensional projection from Eq.~\eqref{eq:6} in arbitrary even dimension and arbitrary detection pattern is